 EPA’s Integrated Risk Information System (IRIS) is now requesting that persons who make oral comments at its bimonthly meetings or submit written comments on its documents disclose whether they have “financial relationships … with any organization(s) or entities having an interest in the assessments or issues under discussion,” and, if so, to identify the nature of that relationship, (e.g., consulting agreements, expert witness support, or research funding).
 Read More

-Tag Archives: industry tactics
+Selected tag(s): industry tactics

 EDF’s recommendations for IRIS conflicts-of-interest disclosures, and the strong precedents for them